 This Section first notes that Provisional Licensees must seek any accommodations for workplace conditions or assignments from their Employer, not from the Board.
 Relatively few accommodations should be needed for the SPPE itself because the Committee designed the program requirements using principles of universal design.
-E.g., the program does not include any tight deadlines or timelines, Licensees may choose to complete some requirements either

-Formatted: Indent: Hanging: 0.01", Space After: 12 pt, Line spacing: Multiple 1.12 li orally or in writing, and Licensees may use proofreaders, software programs, and other assistance when creating written work product.
+E.g., the program does not include any tight deadlines or timelines, Licensees may choose to complete some requirements either orally or in writing, and Licensees may use proofreaders, software programs, and other assistance when creating written work product.